safranchik/glider/README.md

-# wasabi
+# glider
-Welcome to WASABI, a machine learning framework for hybrid supervision.
+Welcome to glider, a machine learning framework for hybrid supervision.